mrhouzlane/Saint-Eth/README.md

 # Saint-ETH 🗺️

-This is a project using Chainlink Oracle to select a random winner participating to a Lottery 🎢 .
+This is a project using Chainlink Oracle to select a random user participating to a Lottery 🎢 and reward the winner with an NFT 🎊.

 ## Project Description